gSchool/DNA-release-2/02-Phase-1/03-devops-principles.md

 ### !end-callout

 Automation promotes a system benefiting all functional components of a team, not just developers- the ability to build, test, deploy and provision automation is necessary.
-Teams new to DevSecOps should run all code changes through a gauntlet of automated tests as part of their practice.
+Teams new to DevOps should run all code changes through a gauntlet of automated tests as part of their practice.

 Why is this important?